-Not knowing that you must grow out your hair beforehand, I went in having shaved two days earlier.
-The aesthetician (who shall remain nameless) began ripping away over and over on the same areas, like a five-year-old opening presents on Christmas morning.
-I thought the whole thing was normal—it’s supposed to hurt, right?
+Not knowing that you must grow out your hair beforehand, I shaved two days earlier.
+The aesthetician (who shall remain nameless) began ripping strips of hot wax over and over from the same areas, like a five-year-old opening presents on Christmas morning.
+I thought the whole thing was normal—it's supposed to hurt, right?

 Of course, she couldn't get the hair because it was too short, and so I was left with a red, irritated, inflamed mess—not exactly what you want right before a trip to a sunny place or a ride at an indoor cycling studio.
 I was doing both.

-Once I was informed by friends and co-workers (at an editorial meeting, no less) about her poor judgement, I thought, “How could the female whisper network have failed to properly educate me on this crucial beauty issue?”
+Once I was informed by friends and co-workers (at a work meeting, no less) about her poor judgement, I thought, "How could the female whisper network have failed to properly educate me on this crucial beauty issue?"

-7. Know what kind of wax you’re getting.
 Here are the basics (to spare you a way-too-graphic Google Image search).
-“A Brazilian means everything comes off, front to back, and the top area can be styled any way,” she says, i.e., nothing there or a landing strip.
-“A basic bikini is a clean-up of the sides of the pubic area only and about an inch down from the top of your hairline.
-There’s also an in between, with more taken off the front or top.
-And these two don’t include back stage.
+"A Brazilian means everything comes off, front to back, and the top area can be styled any way," she says, i.e., nothing there or a landing strip.
+"A basic bikini is a clean-up of the sides of the pubic area only and about an inch down from the top of your hairline.
+There's also an in between, with more taken off the front or top.
+And these two don't include, ahem, backstage.

 There are also two kinds of wax.
 Soft wax, or the wax pulled up with a cloth strip, is used for thinner hair, while hard wax is directly ripped off the skin.
 "At Bliss, we apply oils to lubricate the skin and use hard wax over it.
 This way, the wax sticks to the hair and not the skin," Quintero explains.
 Many places will use a combination of the two waxes.
 If you find you prefer one, don't hesitate to tell your aesthetician.

-12. Practice waxing after-care.
 Some aestheticians recommend witch hazel or other toning or exfoliating wipes to clients who tend to get ingrown hairs, and others may need something to calm redness.
-(Zinc-based diaper cream works wonders, says Well+Good’s beauty guru, Melisse Gelula.)
 Also, freshly waxed skin will be more sensitive to sun, since dead skin cells also come off, Quintero explains.
-So if you’re heading to the beach, take extra care to apply sunscreen on your bikini line.
-And if you still have hair on top, use conditioner on it while you are conditioning your hair.
-“It will make your bikini hair much softer,” she adds.
+So if you're heading to the beach, take extra care to apply sunscreen on your bikini line.
+And if you still have hair on top, use conditioner on it while you condition your hair.
+"It will make your bikini hair much softer," she adds.